-I also supervise a number of students at undergraduate and postgraduate level and co-ordinate the final year Research Paper on the BBS(Hons) and BA Finance & Investment courses.
+I also supervise a number of students at undergraduate and postgraduate level and co-ordinate the final year Economics/Finance Research Paper for BBS(Hons).

 Served as Director of Waterford Credit Union in a voluntary capacity (2014-2019), incorporating the following roles and committees.

 The role as Director requires the completion of at least 15 hours of CPD training annually.
 The following are some of the courses completed:

 Forbes, W., Murphy, A., O’Keeffe, C., and Su C. 2019.
 Are Financial Analysts Eager Postmen of Bubble Psychology?
 Evidence in the UK.
 International Journal of Finance and Economics, 25(1), pp.120-137.

 O’ Keeffe, C. and Gallagher, L.A.
 2017.
 The winner-loser anomaly: recent evidence from Greece.
 Applied Economics, 49(47), pp.4718-4728.

 O’ Keeffe, C. and Gallagher, L.A.
 2014.
 Momentum in Irish Stocks: Evidence from the Credit Crisis.
 Applied Economics Letters, 21(11), pp.717-722.